dom3d/LearningProtoactorNetOnOSX/documentation/actors.md

 	{ "Address": "127.0.0.1:12005", "Id": "ParentName/ChildName" }

 PID has an API to send message but those messages hit the mailbox directly and ignore any "Props" configuration of the actor and therefore middlewares are ignored.
 PID is somewhat "polluted" with some conviences methods such as: Tell, Request, SendSystemMessage, Stop.
-Eventually the use the ProcessRegistry to get a reference to the Process instance itself.
+Eventually it uses the ProcessRegistry under the hood to get a reference to the Process instance itself.

 An ID has to be unique across the system and across a manual remoting setup or a cluster.